humphd/Seneca2017LearningLab/README.md

 # Seneca 2017 Learning Lab

+## Introduction

+In this lab series we will explore a number of open source and GitHub tooling, automation, and worflow options.
+You will learn about how to build node.js modules, how to use tools like linters, code formatters, how to use unit tests, how to do automated checks on your commits and pull requests, etc.

+We will expand on this repo in the coming weeks, so it's important for you to finish each week's tasks before the next lab.
+If you get stuck, feel free to help one another.
+This is not a test, but a learning exercise.

 ## Create a Repo

 This repo will form the basis of our exploration of various open source tooling.